 We have implemented temporary mitigation efforts and have increased sampling to ensure the water remains in compliance with all state and federal regulations.

 In addition, NSGL and USEPA have signed an agreement that outlines the Navy's plan and timeline to resolve the NOV.
-As part of that plan, we have retained an Architect/ Engineering firm to design new clearwell tanks to correct the deficiency identified in the NOV.
+As part of that plan, we are in the process of selecting a contractor to build new clearwell tanks at the treatment plant and discontinue use of the old clearwell tanks, which will correct the deficiency identified in the NOV.